-During the fiscal year ended September 30, 2017, the Board held six meetings (not including committee meetings).
-Each director attended at least seventy-five percent (75%) of the aggregate of the total number of meetings held by the Board and the total number of meetings held by all committees of the Board on which he or she served during fiscal 2017.
+During the fiscal year ended September 30, 2018, the Board held six meetings (not including committee meetings).
+Each director nominated for re-election at the Annual Meeting attended at least seventy-five percent (75%) of the aggregate of the total number of meetings held by the Board and the total number of meetings held by all committees of the Board on which he or she served during fiscal 2018.
 It is the policy of the Board that all directors attend the annual shareholder meeting.
-All of our directors other than Ms. Broader attended the 2017 annual meeting.
+All of our directors other than Mr. Saltzman attended the 2018 annual meeting.
 The non-executive directors (those directors who are not officers or employees of the company) meet in executive session at least four times per year during a regularly scheduled Board meeting without management.
 Ms. Susan Story, a non-executive and independent director and our Lead Director, presided at the regular executive sessions of the non-executive directors.